 In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the System and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the System.
 The actuary performs an analysis of System experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
 The last full experience analysis was performed in 2010.
-A review of the healthcare assumptions was performed for this actuarial valuation and changes were made to the healthcare cost trend rates and the per capita claims cost rates, effective June 30, 2012, to better reflect expected future healthcare experience.
+A review of the healthcare assumptions was performed for last year's actuarial valuation and changes were made to the healthcare cost trend rates and the per capita claims cost rates, effective June 30, 2012, to better reflect expected future healthcare experience.
+Based on updated experience, these assumptions are still reasonable.
 A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in this report.